hamzaashur22/Networking-Diagnostics-Firewall-Lab/README.md

 ### 7. Inspect Pfsense Router logs.

 *I logged into the pfSense GUI using its IP address and reviewed the logs.
-Confirmed that traffic from the Windows client was being dropped.*
+Confirmed that the logs show repeated sendto error: 64 messages from the LAN interface, indicating that pfSense was blocking outbound traffic from the client to the internet. .*

 <img width="1038" height="760" alt="image" src="https://github.com/user-attachments/assets/3971b2df-8683-4d5b-9894-b3a8469afb95" />